The Spilsby Show is blessed with an incredibly rich heritage and has been a part of the town’s history for decades.

-Welcome to a history of the Spilsby Show.
-All of the information on this page has come from Committee members.
-If you have information which would help us make this page even more concise, please email us and let us know.
-We want this page to be as accurate as possible.
-Whatever you know, whatever you did, please get in touch with us.
-Any information you can provide will help us to build up an accurate history of the Show.
+We’ve put together a page that is dedicated to the history of the event.
+The majority of this information has come from former and current committee members.
+If you have information which would help us make this page even more concise, please get in touch and let us know.
+Any information you can provide will help us to record an accurate history of the Spilsby Show.

 2001 – show cancelled.

 1991 – 2000 | Grammar School playing field, Partney Road, Spilsby.